 If you are struggling in any way with mental health, I highly encourage you to seek out qualified mental health counseling.

 I’ve personally benefited from having a counselor, and I wish I’d sought out help sooner.

 Whether you are struggling or not, I have found meditation to significantly benefit my wellness.

 Undergoing a full cognitive assessment and receiving a formal diagnosis of ADHD at age 40 has also made a significant difference in my personal and professional life.

 Embrace the uncomfortable

-Since my early twenties, I've looked at my older peers and tried to figure out why some stagnate and how others stay vibrant.
+Since my early twenties, I’ve looked at my older friends and colleagues to figure out why some stagnate intellectually while others stay vibrant.